Montana School Counselor Certification

 Step 6: Submit Your Application

-If you have any questions, we recommend you contact the Montana Office of Public Instruction Educator Licensing Department at (406) 444-3150.
+Submit everything through Teach Montana (TMT).
+If you have questions before or during your application, contact the Montana Office of Public Instruction Educator Licensing Department at (406) 444-3150.

 Montana School Counselor Certification Renewal

-The Montana school counselor license is renewed online through the Montana Teach portal.
-You must include proof of 60 renewal units or a combination of renewal units and college course credits.
-The fee to renew your Class 6 School Counselor Specialist Licensure is $30.
+Montana school counselor licenses are renewed online through the Teach Montana portal.
+You’ll need to document 60 renewal units, or a combination of renewal units and college course credits, to qualify.
+The renewal fee is $30, and the license cycle is five years.

 Montana School Counselor Certification Through Reciprocity